 EMI is a pure R&D entity, developing technologies that enable machines to understand and control complex systems (including other machines) non-invasively.
 Using proprietary mathematics and high-performance computing, including new massively-parallel GPU cards, candidate mathematical models are evolved (literally!) from noise-polluted partial information.
 This is done using new techniques, superior to "off-the-shelf" solutions such as neural networks.

-EMI has formed the
+EMI has formed

-commercial company Turbine MachineGenes, to enable machine-intelligent
+company Turbine MachineGenes, to enable machine-intelligent

-reconstruction of engines and other relevant
+reconstruction of high-value high-complexity engines and other relevant

 industrial systems worldwide.

 At EMI and TMG, our software evolves candidate mathematical models and conducts machine-intelligent testing of their assumptions and ambiguities, exploring the worst-case effects of "known unknowns" by playing against a machine-intelligent adversary.
-Then, by communicating the consequent processes, models, assumptions and advice clearly and interactively to human operators - by being transparent, where neural networks are opaque - our software is are able to generate high-confidence machine-intelligent strategies to control engineering systems and implement these strategies for real-world applications.
+Then, by communicating the consequent processes, models, assumptions and advice clearly and interactively to human operators - by being transparent, where neural networks are opaque - our software is able to generate high-confidence machine-intelligent strategies to control engineering systems and implement these strategies for real-world applications.